admsilva/docker-lemp/README.md

 # Docker LEMP

-Docker Environemnt for NGINX, MariaDB &amp; PHP with PhpMyAdmin
+Docker Environment for NGINX, MariaDB &amp; PHP with PhpMyAdmin

 **L** is for Linux, **E** is for Nginx, **M** is for MySQL/MariaDB and **P** is for PHP.